mnit-rtmc/iris/docs/flow_streams.md

 The camera's [encoder type] must contain a [stream] with the same `quality` value, but with `flow stream` unchecked.
 That stream defines the _source_.

+## Camera Sink

-If `address` and `port` are specified, they define the _sink_.
-Otherwise, it is defined by a stream of the camera's encoder type with `flow stream` checked and a matching `quality` value.
+With a camera source, the _sink_ is normally defined by the camera's encoder type.
+It must contain a stream with `flow stream` checked and a `quality` that matches the flow stream.

+If the sink _encoding_ is different than the source encoding,  the flow stream will be _transcoded_.
+Warning: this requires more CPU time than simply rebroadcasting.

+The camera sink uses RTP, sent to the camera's multicast address with the stream's multicast port.

 ## Video Monitor Source